-- 4.53 Similar to having an allowance for additional dwellings that are not already accounted for, an estimate needs to be made of how many dwellings may be cleared or lost from the housing land supply.
+- 4.55 Similar to having an allowance for additional dwellings that are not already accounted for, an estimate needs to be made of how many dwellings may be cleared or lost from the housing land supply.
 The capacity of sites in the SHLAA shows a net figure which already takes account of demolition and replacement.
 For example, if one house is demolished and replaced by two, the capacity would only show a net gain of one; or if two dwellings are converted into one, a net loss of one would be recorded.
 However, there are also circumstances where dwellings are cleared or lost but are not replaced by new residential development.
 For example, houses cleared to make way for wider non-residential redevelopment or through change of use of a dwelling to another use.
-In previous years, large scale renewal schemes have led to relatively high clearance rates but, more recently, most clearance/loss is on a very small scale. - 4.54 In previous years clearance allowance (an allowance for the loss or demolition of dwellings/ conversion of dwellings to non-dwellings) has been identified based on the average of the previous 5 years losses of dwellings to non-dwellings/ demolitions.
-For 2020-2025 as well as the average annual clearance allowance calculated as set

-- out above minus 5 dwellings per year an additional clearance allowance has been included to account for the large-scale demolition and redevelopment of Crossbank and Summervale House, Vale Drive, Oldham (site reference SHA2130).
-The proposed redevelopment of this site will provide approximately 112 homes, which is a net loss of 138 homes across the site compared to the previous site capacity (250 homes). - 4.55 As a result, the 138 homes lost through the redevelopment of this site have been added to the annual clearance allowance for the first 5 years (2020-2025), resulting in a clearance allowance of minus 163 homes for the first five years and minus 5 homes per year thereafter up to 2037.
+In previous years, large scale renewal schemes have led to relatively high clearance rates but, more recently, most clearance/loss is on a very small scale. - 4.56 In previous years clearance allowance (an allowance for the loss or demolition of dwellings/ conversion of dwellings to non-dwellings) has been identified based on the average of the previous five years losses of dwellings to non-dwellings/ demolitions.
+As was the case in the SHLAA as at 1 April 2020, for 2021-2026 as well as the average annual clearance allowance calculated as set out above minus 5 dwellings per year an additional clearance allowance has been included to account for the large-scale demolition and redevelopment of Crossbank and Summervale House, Vale Drive, Oldham (site reference SHA2130).
+The redevelopment of this site will provide 88 homes (as approved as part of the planning permission June 2021), which is a net loss of 162 homes across the site compared to the previous site capacity (250 homes).
+In the SHLAA as at 1 April 2020 it was reported the net loss of the site would be 138 homes, however a slightly reduced site capacity has since received planning permission (June 2021) impacting the net loss. - 4.57 As a result, the 162 homes lost through the redevelopment of this site have been added to the annual clearance allowance for the first 5 years (2021-2026), resulting in a clearance allowance of minus 187 homes for the first five years and minus 5 homes per year thereafter up to 2037.
+Once the demolition of the site has occurred, the additional clearance will be removed and revert to the standard clearance allowance.

-Table 7 Clearance / loss of dwellings 01/04/2015 to 01/04/2020
+Table 7 Clearance / loss of dwellings 01/04/2016 to 01/04/2021

 Year No. of dwellings included in permissions resulting in clearance/loss Has the loss taken place (no. of dwellings lost)?

-2015/16 6 1

 2016/17 5 1

 2017/18 6 1

 2018/19 10 9

 2019/20 8 4

+2020/21 3 3

-TOTAL 35 16
+TOTAL 32 18

 Average p.a.
-7 3.2
+6.4 3.6

-- 4.56 Not including sites where cleared dwellings are replaced by new dwellings - 4.57 Table 7 shows that clearance/loss of dwellings to other uses has been minimal over the last five years, with 35 dwellings being granted permission for change of use or demolition and only 16 actual losses.
-A relatively small clearance allowance of minus 5 dwellings a year has therefore been applied (in addition to the extraordinary 138 loss), as an average of both permissions granted for demolition/ change of use and the actual losses.
-This will be reviewed in future SHLAAs.
+^{}Not including sites where cleared dwellings are replaced by new dwellings

+4.58 Table 7 shows that clearance/loss of dwellings to other uses has been minimal over the last five years, with 32 dwellings being granted permission for change of use or demolition and only 18 actual losses.
+A relatively small clearance allowance of minus 5 dwellings a year has therefore been applied (in addition to the extraordinary 162 loss), as an average of both permissions granted for demolition/ change of use and the actual losses.
+This will be reviewed in future SHLAAs as appropriate.